Opiate Rehab and Treatment Center

 Opiate addiction can be a difficult condition to overcome.
 But with treatment, support, and a strong relapse prevention plan, individual outcomes and quality of life can be improved.
-Alta Mira's evidence-based opiate addiction treatments, including supervised detox, residential care, and therapy, offer the intensity and duration necessary to go beyond stabilization to achieve lasting recovery.
+Alta Mira's evidence-based opiate treatment center, including medically-supervised detox, residential care, and therapy, offer the intensity and duration necessary to go beyond stabilization to achieve lasting recovery.

 What Is Opiate Addiction?

 Opiate addiction is a chronic brain disease that leaves sufferers at the mercy of powerful, dangerous drugs.
 Opiates are legally available as prescription painkillers and also sold on the black market in the form of heroin, one of the most notorious of all illicit drugs.
 Opiate addiction is the second most common form of drug dependency; without treatment, the results of that addiction can be catastrophic.
 Fortunately, comprehensive inpatient programs for opiate addiction treatment are available and have a good track record of success.